simpsonlab/simpsonlab.github.io/_posts/2017-02-27-packing_fast5.md

 ### A New Tool

 Motivated by these concerns, we introduce a new tool `f5pack` for the purpose packing fast5 files.
 This tool is part of the [fast5 library](https://github.com/mateidavid/fast5), more specifically, it is distributed with the Python wrapper of this library.
+Support for packing is built into the library itself, so any tools that rely on (the updated version of) this library for interacting with fast5 files (e.g. [Nanopolish](https://github.com/jts/nanopolish)) will be able to use packed files transparently.

-Using this tool, we are able to reduce the storage space required by 10,000 ONT fast5 files from the NA12878 dataset **by a factor of ~10**.
+Using this tool, **we are able to reduce the storage space required by** 10,000 **fast5 files** from the NA12878 dataset **by a factor of ~10**.
 Here is the detailed log of this packing run:

 ```
 bp_seq_count           92857415                   # number of bases sequenced